 1957: The Southernmost Tibetan region of Kham becomes Diqing (Dechen) Tibetan Autonomous Prefecture and is integrated in Yunnan province.
 Opening of the road linking Xinjiang to Tibet.

-Amdo in turn rises up to prevent collectivisation.
+1958: Amdo rises up to prevent collectivisation.
 Very strong repression to which must be added the destruction of religious buildings and the forced return of most of the clerics to secular life.
 The rebellion is not completely crushed until 1962.
 Launch of the “Great Leap Forward” (1958-1960).
 Communes are created in Amdo as early as 1958.

 1959: 10 March, Lhasa Uprising.
 On 17 March, the Dalai Lama flees to India under the protection of Khampa soldiers from the Chushi Gangdruk Resistance Army, to which the Ganden Podrang government has never given official support.
 More than 80,000 Tibetans also flee the country.
 On 29 March 1959, the Dalai Lama denounces the Seventeen-point Agreement in Lündze Dzong and forms a provisional government, the “Central Tibetan Administration of His Holiness” commonly referred to as the “Tibetan government in exile”.
 He establishes it in India, initially in Mussorie, then from 1960 in Dharamsala, in Himachal Pradesh.